aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/imagefieldmergingargs/_index.md

 ### Remarks

 This event occurs during mail merge when an image mail merge field is encountered in the document.
-You can respond to this event to return a file name, stream, or an Image object to the mail merge engine so it is inserted into the document.There are three properties available [`ImageFileName`](./imagefilename), [`ImageStream`](./imagestream) and [`Image`](./image) to specify where the image must be taken from.
-Set only one of these properties.To insert an image mail merge field into a document in Word, select Insert/Field command, then select MergeField and type Image:MyFieldName.
+You can respond to this event to return a file name, stream, or an Image object to the mail merge engine so it is inserted into the document.

+There are three properties available [`ImageFileName`](./imagefilename), [`ImageStream`](./imagestream) and [`Image`](./image) to specify where the image must be taken from.
+Set only one of these properties.

+To insert an image mail merge field into a document in Word, select Insert/Field command, then select MergeField and type Image:MyFieldName.

 ### Examples